Relax your interviewees and get the best out of them

 - Autocue – the unit converts to an autocue in seconds.
 I can provide a tablet with Bluetooth keyboard (to control speed remotely) for an extra charge.

-Available for hire, with my standard kit package for an extra £25/day.
-With tablet and autocue software£45/day.
+Available for hire with my standard kit package, complete with tablet and autocue software £45/day.

 A caution about using the mirror box for teleprompting: you can never replace a dedicated autocue operator who will have all the proper kit, experience, make changes and suggestions quickly and have backup kit.
 This iPad system is fine for short scripts or to have on standby…. just in case, but they are far too fiddly and temperamental for my liking.